DreymaR/BigBagKbdTrixPKL/README.md

     - Actually, you may mix mapping types freely in any layout.
 Layout types are mainly a means of organizing mappings.
     - Furthermore, a state-mapped BaseLayout may be read as VK-mapped by setting layout type to `##2VK` – here, `eD2VK`.
     - VK/SC mapped keys work for Compose sequences, as well as Extend and DK releases.
-    - The DKs themselves are on state mappings only, as are Compose key definitions.
+    - The DKs themselves are on state mappings only, as are special key definitions (Compose and Repeat).
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a <kbd>OEM_102</kbd> key between <kbd>Z</kbd> and <kbd>LShift</kbd>.
 It often holds `<>` or `-_`.
     - In ISO OS layouts, `OEM_` virtual key codes differ from ANSI ones.
 These boards send the same scan codes though.